wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  **ACHENE** - product of a single superior carpel with one seed which is free from the pericarp except at the placenta, e.g. *Ranunculus*.
-A **cypsela** is an achene derived from an inferior ovary; the term appears to be restricted to the Compositae (Asteraceae).
+A **cypsela** is an achene derived from an inferior ovary; the term appears to be restricted to the Asteraceae.

 **SAMARA** - a winged achene; the wing is an extension of the pericarp and presumably assists in dispersal, e.g. *Fraxinus* (ash).
 The fruit